100janovic/pubsub/README.md

 Small script for Pub/Sub Pattern.
 <br/>
-Useful when building communications with different modules and helps with loosely coupling.
+Useful when building communications with different modules and helps to achieve loose coupling.

 # Usage